raven-dev-ops/accessible_education_software/README.md

   - Converts PDFs to images as needed
   - Runs OCR with Tesseract (via PyTesseract)
   - (Planned) Calls AI models to verify and improve OCR output
-  - Stores metadata and text in Postgres
+  - Can store metadata and text in Postgres when a database is configured; in the current `cs-poc` deployment, durable data is limited to Cloud Storage attachments/exports and API routes fall back to bundled sample JSON.

-- **PostgreSQL**
+- **PostgreSQL (optional data layer)**
-  - Users, roles, and profiles
+  - When enabled, stores users, roles, and profiles
-  - Courses/modules (e.g. “Calculus I”)
+  - Courses/modules (e.g. "Calculus I")
   - Notes and OCR outputs
   - Release schedules and logs